- Define entrepreneur and describe the three characteristics of entrepreneurial activity.

 Here’s how the SBA’s loan guarantee program works: You apply to a bank for financing.
 A loan officer decides if the bank will loan you the money without an SBA guarantee.
 If the answer is no (because of some weakness in your application), the bank then decides if it will loan you the money if the SBA guarantees the loan.
 If the bank decides to do this, you get the money and make payments on the loan.
 If you default on the loan, the government reimburses the bank for its loss, up to the amount of the SBA guarantee.

 In the process of talking with someone at the SBA, you will discover other programs it offers that will help you start your business and manage your organization.
 For example, to apply for funding you will need a well-written business plan.
 Once you get the loan and move to the business start-up phase, you will have lots of questions that need to be answered.
 And you are sure you will need help in a number of areas as you operate your cupcake shop.
 Fortunately, the SBA can help with all of these management and technical-service tasks.

 This assistance is available through a number of channels, including the SBA’s extensive website, online courses, and training programs.
 A full array of individualized services is also available.
 The Small Business Development Center (SBDC) assists current and prospective small business owners with business problems and provides free training and technical information on all aspects of small business management.

-These services are available at approximately one thousand locations around the country, many housed at colleges and universities.36
+These services are available at approximately 1,000 locations around the country, many housed at colleges and universities.

-The video for this lesson features two VT students who were attempting to get funding for their business on the hit TV show Shark Tank.
-The VT students first appear at 13:25 and their segment runs about 10 minutes.
+The video for this lesson features two Virginia Tech students who were attempting to get funding for their business on the hit TV show Shark Tank.
+The Virginia Tech students first appear at 13:25 and their segment runs about 10 minutes.
 You are free to fast forward to the 13:25 mark if you like.